kangyolo/jetson-to-pixhawk/README.md

 # Jetson Nano to Pixhawk
-The connection using mavlink and for these method I've tried Dronekit and ROS.
-This documentation consist both of it.
+The connection using Mavlink and for these methods I've tried Dronekit and ROS.
+This documentation consists both of them.

-Ubuntu 20.04
+- Ubuntu 20.04
-Jetpack 4.6
+- Jetpack 4.6
+- MicroSD 128 GB Sandisk A2

 ## ROS Noetic MAVROS
-First things first install ROS Noetic based on these article on [ros wiki](http://wiki.ros.org/noetic/Installation/Ubuntu) It is recommended to install ROS-Dekstop or ROS-Base only, the full version of ROS will take a lot of strorages.
+First things first install ROS Noetic based on these articles on [ros wiki](http://wiki.ros.org/noetic/Installation/Ubuntu) It is recommended to install ROS-Dekstop or ROS-Base only, the full version of ROS will take a lot of storages.
 ```
 sudo apt install ros-noetic-desktop
 ```